lidofinance/solana-docs/docs/Guides/Staking/Wallets/Ledger.md

 ------------
 ## Step 1: Using Solana App on Ledger
-To setup your ledger please head over to [Solana documentation site](https://docs.solana.com/wallet-guide/ledger-live) and follow the instructions written in the sections.
-Additional instructions can also be found on the [Ledger site](https://support.ledger.com/hc/en-us/articles/360016265659-Solana-SOL-)
+To setup your ledger please head over to [Solana documentation site](https://docs.solana.com/wallet-guide/ledger-live) and follow the instructions written in the following sections.
 1. Getting Started
 2. Install the Solana App on your Nano

+Additional instructions can also be found on the [Ledger site](https://support.ledger.com/hc/en-us/articles/360016265659-Solana-SOL-)

 ### Setting up
 Make sure to note down the seed phrase for your address and store it in a safe place.
 Additionally, fund your Solana address with some SOL tokens before interacting with Lido